Aveline-art/CivicTechJobs-Documentation-Test/docs/developer/design-system.md

 > "Using layout and column utilities automantically adds scalability to your pages."

 As with most design systems, we use a standard 12-column system to subdivide our layouts.
 Each column, without spacing, is worth *8.33% of its container's width\**.
+This means that columns are, by default, scalable.

 To use of our columns, first declare a parent container with the `.flex-container` class.
 Then use `col-*` classes in each children, replacing the `*` with the number for the column size.